claranet/spryker-base/README.md

   so if you choose development here, e.g. composer and npm/yarn will also install dev dependencies!
 There are more modifications, which depend on this switch.  defaults to "production"
-* Choose node version by supplying `NODEJS_VERSION` as ARG to switch between nodejs 6.x and 7.x.
-* `NODEJS_PACKAGE_MANAGER`: you can, additionally to npm, install yarn; if you select yarn here also, if yarn is selected, it would be used while running the base installation

 ## Build Hooks